AnyChart/docs.anychart.com/General_Appearance_Settings/Background.md

 ### Solid

-When fill type is set to "Solid", background is filled with one color and you can control this color opacity.<!-- Colors can be defined with any of the methods described in [Linl in need]]Color management tutorial[/link].--> Sample solid fill:
+When fill type is set to "Solid", background is filled with one color and you can control this color opacity.
+Colors can be defined with any of the methods described in [Color management tutorial](Color_Management).Sample solid fill:

 ```
     chart.background().fill('gold');